kevinleet/django-deploy-tutorial/README.md

 # Django Project Deployment to Railway

-In this tutorial, we'll walk you through the steps to deploy your Django project to Railway.
+In this tutorial, I'll walk you through the steps to deploy your Django project to Railway.
 Railway is a platform for deploying and managing web applications.

 ## Prerequisites